The description of Nazareth in the Gospels does not correspond to the present-day city, but to Gàmala, stronghold of the Hasmonean descendants

 “He went down to Capharnaum” (northwest of the lake).
 This phrase makes sense only if the descent begins in Gamala, the only city in Palestine located “on the brow of the hill” overlooking Capharnaum, which is 15 km away.
 This description cannot refer to present-day Nazareth located on flatland (see photo below) and 32 km away from Capharnaum in a straight line (but in reality 45 km); Nazareth does not overlook Capharnaum, it not located on a mountain, has no cliff, nor is it near a lake.
 In fact, even in Matthew we read:

 "After he (Jesus) had come down from the mountain large crowds followed him … when he went into Capharnaum ...”
-(Mt 8,1-5);“and leaving Nazareth he went and settled in Capernaum, beside the lake, on the borders of Zebulun and Naphtali … beyond Jordan (Mt 4,13/15).
+(Mt 8,1-5);“and leaving Nazareth he went and settled in Capernaum, beside the lake, on the borders of Zebulun and Naphtali … beyond Jordan” (Mt 4,13/15).

 You do not need to cross the Jordan River to travel from Nazareth to Capharnaum but if you leave from Gamala, you must cross the Jordan; you just have a look at a map.
 This also occurs in Matthew 19,1:

-“Jesus had now finished what he wanted to say, and he departed from Galilee and came into the territory of Judaea on the far side of the Jordan (Mt 19,1).
+“Jesus had now finished what he wanted to say, and he departed from Galilee and came into the territory of Judaea on the far side of the Jordan” (Mt 19,1).

-arrive in Galilee from Judea, which are both on this side (west of the Jordan), you do not have to cross the river; but if you leave from Gamala, the territory of Judea is "on the far side of the Jordan".
+In order to arrive in Galilee from Judea, which are both on this side (west of the Jordan), you do not have to cross the river; but if you leave from Gamala, the territory of Judea is "on the far side of the Jordan".
 This can be verified by looking at a map.

 According to the evangelist "John also called Mark":